abdrahmansoltan/Learning-Notes/Networking/Network-Fundamentals.md

         ![OSI Model](./img/osi-sender-receiver-3.png)
       - **Proxy/Firewall** is a layer 4 device, it cares about the order of the packets and if they arrive or not and the connection details (ports, headers), but it doesn't care about the `ip` address and how to route the packets to the right destination.
       - **Load Balancer/CDN** is a layer 7 device, it cares about the content of the packets and how to route the packets to the right destination based on the content of the packets (like the URL, headers, ...), but it doesn't care about the `ip` address and how to route the packets to the right destination.
+        - CDNs need to cache the data retrieved from the backend server and to do that it needs to fully decrypt the content and understand it so it has to be a Layer 7 application
         - CDN or Load Balancer are layer 7 devices because they need to look at the content of the packets to decide where to route them, for example if the URL is `/images` it will route the packet to the image server, if the URL is `/api` it will route the packet to the API server, and so on.
           ![OSI Model](./img/osi-sender-receiver-4.png)
       - **VPN** is a layer 3 device, it takes the ip and wraps it in another ip and encrypts the data, so it cares about the `ip` address and how to route the packets to the right destination based on the `ip` address, but it doesn't care about the order of the packets and if they arrive or not.